AndrewHoehn/Content_Slurpers/README.md

 # Content_Slurpers
 A set of python tools useful for spidering websites and PDFs for text that can be easily loaded into custom GPTs or other LLMs.

+## Why?
+Tools like custom GPTs can be tremendously useful, but it's difficult to fill them with relevant data when that data comes from websites, and PDF files.
+This set of tools can be used to:

+1) Spider a website for all its text content, and save that text content into a single HTML file that's (relatively) free of duplicate content.
+2) Spider a website for all of its PDF files, and download those to your local machine.
+3) Process all those individual PDF documents and convert them into a single text file that attempts to preserve useful formatting.

+By using these together, you can get reasonably small files that can be uploaded to a custom GPT or other AI tool, to use for a variety of purposes.

 # Web_to_Single_HTML_File_Spider.py